 Hello, all!
-I am excited to announce that we have a guest blog post today courtesy of Kelsey Libert from eBay Deals Blog.
-If you recall, I recently entered their 2013 eBay Deals Frugal Blog Awards.
-Kelsey is going to share a new online tool that is sure to make you think and therefore save money.
-Make sure to welcome her and thank her for this useful blog post by leaving her comments and sharing this post with others.
+I’m very excited to announce that we have a guest blog post today from Roxana Oliver, pet-loving traveler, environmentalist, and occasional blogger from Sydney, Australia.
+Today she’s sharing why soup is not only tasty to eat, but is also very good for you.
+Make sure to welcome her and thank her for this useful blog post by leaving comments below and sharing this post with others.

 Soup, stew, chowder, broth, bisque… There are many names for this liquid wonder we so often gladly indulge in.
 In many countries around the globe, eating soup is an integral part of the meal– sometimes even the whole meal– and is often believed to be a remedy for common colds.

 However, eating soup on a regular basis doesn’t just protect you from a runny nose; there are various health benefits of this tasty meal.
 So, clear or thick, eating soups is beneficial for your well-being and we’ve taken it upon ourselves to note these 3 major health benefits of soups.

 It Can Help You Lose Weight

 For anyone looking for a healthy and safe way to lose some weight, eating soup on a daily basis can significantly improve the chances of doing so.
 Not only this, but soups are also linked to lower obesity risks, as they are a helpful aid in controlling one’s body weight.